-It is for all these reasons why at Douces Maternelles we have decided to take inspiration from this method.
+It is for all these reasons why at Douces Maternelles we have decided to take inspiration from this approach.
 We believe a children’s learning environment should have rich and inviting classrooms and workshops, where we propose many different mediums for the children to express and learn.
-Whether it’s enriching our language and storytelling skills using an OHP and our own drawn shadow puppets, or problem solving by inventing “machines” using recycled materials, or working through our emotions using instruments or music, we believe the Reggio Emilia method helps children to grow creatively, emotionally and develop a self-confidence which lays the path to successful learning for the future ahead.
+Whether it’s enriching our language and storytelling skills using an OHP and our own drawn shadow puppets, or problem solving by inventing “machines” using recycled materials, or working through our emotions using instruments or music, we believe the Reggio Emilia approach helps children to grow creatively, emotionally and develop a self-confidence which lays the path to successful learning for the future ahead.

 Puppets drawn and cut out by the children to tell stories using the projector.